bilus/reforms/README.md

       [:li {:key id} title])])
 ```

-On the other hand, if you find a bug in Reforms, please do report it [here](https://github.com/bilus/reforms/issues).
+On the other hand, if you do find a bug in Reforms, please do report it [here](https://github.com/bilus/reforms/issues).

 #### Can I bind to local component state (Om-specific)?